-If the CAFCASS officer recommends that there are issues that need to be investigated, the court will appoint a Children’s Guardian (still CAFCASS, see more on how to deal with Guardians in 9.1) to represent the children for the rest of the hearings.
+If the CAFCASS officer recommends that there are issues that need to be investigated, the court will appoint a Children’s Guardian to represent the children for the rest of the hearings.
+This guardian is still part of CAFCASS – see more on how to deal with guardians in 9.1.
 They will be asked to write what’s called a Section 7 report where you and the father will be interviewed.
 Once a Guardian has been appointed, cases can take much longer and you can feel under great pressure.
-Disputes about contact can lead to changes of residence, especially where “parental alienation” is alleged (see 22).
+Disputes about contact can lead to changes of residence, that is where your live, especially when “parental alienation” is alleged (see Section 15).

-If you and the father are both litigants in person, your ex will not be allowed to as you any questions directly but he can put questions through the judge.
-The judge is supposed to look at the questions in advance and remove any that are not appropriate or harassing.
+If you and the father are both litigants in person, that is you don’t have lawyers and are representing yourselves, your ex will not be allowed to ask you any questions directly but he can put questions through the judge.
+The judge is supposed to look at the questions in advance and remove any that are inappropriate or harassing.
 The judge can dismiss some or all of the questions and ask their own.
 Remember, you can give evidence by video link or behind screens.

-Stop press: at the time of writing the Domestic Abuse Bill is going through parliament and once it has been brought into law, there will be further protections which we will incorporate here.
+UPDATE Stop press: at the time of writing the Domestic Abuse Act has recently become law and there will be further protections which we will incorporate here.

-Under PD12J the court must consider whether to have a fact finding when allegations of domestic abuse have been made and the judge will decide during this first hearing whether to order a fact finding.
-This should always be considered in domestic abuse cases and if you feel you have evidence that you want the court to consider it is your right to request a fact finding, though not always granted.
-The court needs to be clear that you have enough evidence on which to proceed such as medical or police evidence or that of a witness.
+Under PD12J the court must decide whether to have a fact-finding hearing to consider the domestic abuse allegations.
+It is at this first hearing that the judge will decide whether or not to order a fact finding.
+If you feel you have evidence that you want the court to consider, it is your right to request a fact-finding hearing, though this is not always granted.
+The court needs to be clear that you have enough evidence on which to proceed such as medical or police evidence or a witness.

 In court you need to be very clear what you are asking for in the long term and what you want the immediate arrangements to be.
-There are likely to be at least two and sometimes more hearings before the arrangements are finalised and the process can take months, so the interim is important.
+There are likely to be at least two and sometimes more hearings before the arrangements are finalised and the process can take months, so what happens to the children in the meantime is important.
 You should specify what if any contact you think the father should have while the court hearings are going on; he will also say what he wants, and the judge will decide.
 If you do not agree with the judge’s decision be sure to object and say why.